-The documentary, Green Fire, Aldo Leopold and a Land Ethic for our Time, released in 2011, looks at his life and influence, and how developed his ideas about conservation.
+The documentary Green Fire, Aldo Leopold and a Land Ethic for our Time, released in 2011, looks at his life and influence and his ideas about conservation developed.

 Jeannine Richards, Education Director at the Wisconsin-based Aldo Leopold Foundation, said he arrived in Arizona’s White Mountains in 1909 with a different outlook on the outdoors than he had in his later years.

 “He was coming as a well-educated Easterner, with no experience in the wilderness, out into Cowboy Country,” Richards said.

 Leopold adapted quickly to his new surroundings and eventually became a skilled woodsman.
 He also developed a strong conservationist ethic, which, according to Richards, was primarily fueled by a single incident.

 Aldo Leopold shot a wolf, and he was never the same, as he would later write: